 It’s also a good idea to try and avoid using questions that you’ve directly copied from other organizations; ensure they are suited to your organization to deliver a first-rate candidate experience.

-And make sure that you explore the top skills testing platforms and prioritize skills testing.
+And make sure that you attract top talent with a compelling Django developer job description and prioritize skills testing.
 Do this at the beginning to reap the benefits of a more efficient hiring process.
-Try TestGorilla for free.
+The best way to get started with skills testing is to try TestGorilla for free.